AvaloniaUI/AvaloniaUI.DeveloperTools/docs/extra-options.md

 ## DeveloperToolsOptions.DiagnosticLogger

 Defines sink to which all `AvaloniaUI.DiagnosticsSupport` logs are written to.
-By default is null and no `Diagnostics Support` logs are written.
+By default, this option is set to `AvaloniaDiagnosticLogger`, redirecting logs to `Avalonia.Logger.TryGet`.

 Possible options are:

 1. `DiagnosticLogger.CreateConsole(LogEntryVerbosity)`
+2. `DiagnosticLogger.CreateDebug(LogEntryVerbosity)`
-2. Any user implementation of `DiagnosticLogger` abstract interface.
+3. Any user implementation of `DiagnosticLogger` abstract interface.

 :::note
 To learn more about `Developer Tools` logging, please read [Reporting Issue](./reporing-issue.md) page.